-World travelers are an increasingly common class in the US (and in other countries as well), and even as travel itineraries are getting more wild, rustic, and adventurous, they are also getting more high-tech.
+World travellers are an increasingly common class in the US (and in other countries as well), and even as travel itineraries are getting more wild, rustic, and adventurous, they are also getting more high-tech.

 The ever-growing list of unique and helpful “travel gadgets” offers too many benefits and comforts for the serious traveler to ignore.
 And while the selection must of necessity be constricted and subjective, here are what at least we count as the 7 best travel gadgets for 2018.

-So you’ve invested in some tough-skinned but still comfy and stylish hiking pants to take on your latest travel adventure?
+So you’ve invested in some tough-skinned but still comfy and stylish to take on your latest travel adventure?
 Great.
 But what happens when you’re out in a rugged domain with no iron to take the wrinkles out of them?

 Enter a 420 Watt travel steam-iron no bigger than a computer mouse (but admittedly a bit bigger than an actual mouse.)
 This is the smallest such device in the world, and it is perfect for taking out “suitcase wrinkles” as well as “hiking wrinkles” when you don’t have room for an ordinary iron in your luggage.